 Search engine optimization (SEO) is the cornerstone of any Internet marketing strategy.
 It makes your website (and individual pages) show up in Google search results so consumers and doctors can find you when they want information about your products.

-SEO is the most important part of any Internet marketing strategy because it brings traffic to your website.
-And when visitors come to your website, you can be sure they're consuming the accurate, important information that you publish.
+SEO is the most important part of any pharma digital marketing strategy because it brings traffic to your website.
+And when visitors come to your website, you can be sure they’re consuming the accurate, important information that you publish.

 This also helps you stay competitive with other pharmaceutical companies online.
 If you want to promote your brands over a competitor’s, your website needs to be streamlined and optimized to beat everyone else in your industry.

 That’s a full-time job all on its own, especially since pharmaceutical companies are so large.
 Even small pharmacies fight an uphill battle against their local competitors.